 Physical strength.
 Veterinary assistants and laboratory animal caretakers must be able to handle, move, and restrain animals.

-The median annual wage for veterinary assistants and laboratory animal caretakers was $24,360 in May 2015.
+The median annual wage for veterinary assistants and laboratory animal caretakers is $24,360.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $18,060, and the highest 10 percent earned more than $36,690.

-About 1 in 3 veterinary assistants and laboratory animal caretakers worked part time in 2014.
+About 1 in 3 veterinary assistants and laboratory animal caretakers work part time.
 Many clinics and laboratories operate 24 hours a day, so veterinary assistants and laboratory animal caretakers may be required to work nights, weekends, or holidays.

-Employment of veterinary assistants and laboratory animal caretakers is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
+Employment of veterinary assistants and laboratory animal caretakers is projected to grow 9 percent over the next ten years, faster than the average for all occupations.
 Veterinary assistants and laboratory animal caretakers will be needed to assist veterinarians and other veterinary care staff.